adamkinniburgh/squp-plugins/Geodata/README.md

 # Geodata

 ## Description
-This is a pretty simple plugin that creates graph objects representing
+This is a pretty simple plugin that creates graph objects representing places and currencies.

 Each of the geographical nodes contains a `latitude` and `longitude` property to denote where it is.
 Other plugins may choose to provide Data Streams that can surface geographical data using these properties.